mgcooper/icemodel/icemodel/+icemodel/+column/README.md

     same face quantities, which is what makes `energy = L * mass` hold discretely rather than approximately
 - `icemodel.column.vapor_face_conductance`
-  - the energy side of that same face rule.
-Returns the interface conductivity [W m-1 K-1] the enthalpy assembly adds to its face conductivity in coupled mode, built from the shared face diffusivity, the secant `ro_vap` slope, and the donor-cell latent heat.
-The conductances are the per-area `aN` and `aS` the assembly forms after dividing by `delz`.
-Both boundary faces are zero: the bottom is closed, and the surface exchange enters through the surface energy balance rather than as a diffusive flux
+  - the energy side of that same face rule, in two pieces.
+The matrix part is the donor-tangent interface conductivity [W m-1 K-1], positive at every face, which the enthalpy assembly adds to its face conductivity in coupled mode; the deferred-correction flux [W m-2] joins the source vector, so the converged face flux is exactly `L_face * U_vap` while the assembled system keeps its diagonal dominance (Patankar 1980, section 7.2).
+The donor phase comes from `vapor_exchange_is_wet`, the mass applier's predicate.
+Both boundary faces are zero in both parts: the bottom is closed, and the surface exchange enters through the surface energy balance rather than as a diffusive flux
 - `icemodel.column.couple_vapor_step`
   - the one entry point for the coupled interior vapor path.
-Called once per accepted substep, before the surface mass balance.
-It evaluates the accepted-state node quantities, moves vapor across the interior faces, applies the arriving mass, threads `d_sbl_err` in and out, and records the redistribution energy.
-The driver holds no vapor intermediates because this owns them all
+Called once per accepted substep, after the surface budgets close, so interior transport never lands in `d_liq` or in the surface vapor channels.
+It evaluates the node quantities at the state the solve converged on, moves vapor across the interior faces, applies the arriving mass, threads the gross face accumulation `d_vap_faces` in and out for grain growth, and records the per-phase redistribution increments and their shortfall.
+The driver carries only the accumulator and the pre-exchange ice and liquid snapshots (`f_ice_solve`, `f_liq_solve`);
+    every other vapor intermediate lives here
 - `icemodel.column.couple_vapor_transport`
   - moves vapor between the cells by Fick's law, on a mass basis.
 Both its boundaries are closed, so it redistributes and creates nothing.
 The